-Article after article has been written on survival gear, evacuation planning, and pretty much any survival topic you can think of, but something I rarely see mentioned is physical fitness.
+Article after article has been written on survival gear, evacuation planning, and nearly any survival topic you can think of, but something I rarely see mentioned is physical fitness.
 Yet, physical fitness is probably one of the most overlooked but vitally important considerations when planning to survive most crisis situations.

 If you consider yourself prepared to survive but fail to maintain your fitness level, you may be in for a huge shock when confronted with a crisis -possibly a very deadly one.

 During most disasters, both your physical and mental abilities are going to be taxed far beyond anything you probably experience on a daily basis.
 So if you’re not in shape, survival will be much harder than you think – even if you have a home full of fancy gear and supplies.

 Why physical fitness is so important to your survival:

 - Some disasters may require you to evacuate by foot.
 Carrying a bag full of supplies or tired children is going to quickly become a challenge if you’re not prepared to face that type of strenuous activity.

 - Your life and your family’s life depend on your physical fitness and your ability to perform under harsh strenuous conditions.

 Analyzing your level of fitness

-If your physical fitness doesn’t go beyond getting up to grab that cold beer out of the refrigerator on your way back to the couch, you really need to rethink your actual level of preparedness.
+If your physical fitness doesn’t go beyond getting up to grab that cold beer out of the refrigerator on your way back to the couch, you need to rethink your actual level of preparedness.